Inhibikase Therapeutics Announ - GuruFocus.com

 BOSTON and ATLANTA, Jan.
 25, 2023

-- Animal model studies highlight potential of the c-Abl inhibitor IkT-148009 to modify the course of Parkinson's Disease and Suppress Protein Pathology -
+-Additional safety and pharmacokinetic information will be measured in healthy subjects at the 200 mg dose prior to implementation in the 201 trial-

 BOSTON and ATLANTA, Jan.
-25, 2023 /PRNewswire/ -- Inhibikase Therapeutics, Inc. (Nasdaq: IKT) ("Inhibikase" or "Company"), a clinical-stage pharmaceutical company developing protein kinase inhibitor therapeutics to modify the course of Parkinson's disease, Parkinson's-related disorders and other diseases of the Abelson Tyrosine Kinases, today announced the publication of studies describing the potential of IkT-148009 as a disease-modifying therapy for Parkinson's disease and related disorders.
-The publication entitled "The c-Abl inhibitor IkT-148009 suppresses neurodegeneration in mouse models of heritable and sporadic Parkinson's disease" was published online in the journal Science Translational Medicine on January 18, 2023 (DOI: 10.1126/scitranslmed.abp9352)
+25, 2023 /PRNewswire/ -- Inhibikase Therapeutics, Inc. (Nasdaq: IKT) ("Inhibikase" or "Company"), a clinical-stage pharmaceutical company developing protein kinase inhibitor therapeutics to modify the course of Parkinson's disease, Parkinson's-related disorders and other diseases of the Abelson Tyrosine Kinases, today announced the U.S. Food and Drug Administration ("FDA" or "Agency") has lifted the full Clinical Hold on IkT-148009 in Parkinson's disease (PD).

-"Understanding the mechanisms underlying the initiation and progression of Parkinson's disease (PD) inside and outside of the brain has remained a significant challenge to the development of disease-modifying therapeutics in PD," stated Milton H. Werner, Ph.D., President and Chief Executive Officer of Inhibikase Therapeutics.
-"In published work by our collaborators1, genetic deletion of c-Abl blocked neurodegeneration in animals that exhibited alpha-synuclein aggregates or 'plaques', suggesting the essential role of c-Abl in the disease process.
-In this publication, we highlighted the neurodegenerative functional screen that led to the identification of IkT-148009.
-The publication also highlights data from once daily oral administration of IkT-148009 in multiple animal models that mimicked the rate of disease progression found in human PD.
-Results from these studies demonstrated the ability of IkT-148009 to halt disease progression, drive functional recovery, and protect neurons in the brain from degradation.
-The exposures to IkT-148009 used in these model studies are consistent with the exposures to IkT-148009 at a 50 mg oral dose in PD patients, one of the doses that is being evaluated in our Phase 2a '201' clinical trial in untreated Parkinson's patients.
-Remarkably, therapeutic benefit in these models was accompanied by substantial reduction of alpha-synuclein pathology in the brain, a long-sought goal of Parkinson's treatment.
-We believe that these data demonstrate the potential of IkT-14809 as a disease modifying therapy and support the continued clinical development of IkT-148009."
+"We are grateful for the expeditious review by the FDA of our response to the Clinical Hold on IkT-148009 in PD," stated Milton H. Werner, Ph.D., President and Chief Executive Officer of Inhibikase Therapeutics.
+"We believe that we now have clarity on the FDA's expectations as we move forward in the 201 clinical trial for IkT-148009.
+We are now working to re-open clinical trial sites and initiate screening and enrollment of patients for the trial following agreed upon updates to the Protocol and Informed Consent form.
+We anticipate completing these restart tasks by the end of the first quarter."

+IkT-148009 is a c-Abl tyrosine kinase inhibitor that has been shown to halt disease progression, protect and restore lost neurons and to clear the underlying protein pathology in animal studies that suggests a causal link to the initiation and progression of disease in humans1.
+In lifting the clinical hold, the Agency based their decision on the Company's Complete Response and Amendment dated December 21, 2022, as well as further commitments made on January 20, 2023 regarding ophthalmologic monitoring in the protocol of study IkT-148009-201 and various modifications to the Investigator Brochure.
+The Agency requested that the Company measure the safety and steady-state pharmacokinetic (PK) profile of the 200 mg dose in six (6) healthy subjects prior to administration of the 200 mg dose in Parkinson's patients.
+The 201 trial will resume at the 50 mg and 100 mg dose immediately and the safety/PK measurement at 200 mg will be performed simultaneously.

 Inhibikase Therapeutics, Inc. (Nasdaq: IKT) is a clinical-stage pharmaceutical company developing therapeutics for Parkinson's disease and related disorders.
 Inhibikase's multi-therapeutic pipeline focuses on neurodegeneration and its lead program IkT-148009, an Abelson Tyrosine Kinase (c-Abl) inhibitor, targets the treatment of Parkinson's disease inside and outside the brain as well as other diseases that arise from Ableson Tyrosine Kinases.
 Its multi-therapeutic pipeline is pursuing Parkinson's-related disorders of the brain and GI tract, orphan indications related to Parkinson's disease such as Multiple System Atrophy, and drug delivery technologies for kinase inhibitors such as IkT-001Pro, a prodrug of the anticancer agent imatinib mesylate that the Company believes will provide a better patient experience with fewer on-dosing side-effects.
 The Company's RAMP™ medicinal chemistry program has identified a number of follow-on compounds to IkT-148009 to be potentially applied to other cognitive and motor function diseases of the brain.
 Inhibikase is headquartered in Atlanta, Georgia with offices in Boston, Massachusetts.